Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 The platform can scale horizontally and provide ordered message delivery capabilities.
 Like other Big Data PaaS modules, the solution is based on containerized resources orchestrated via Kubernetes.
 It enables near-real-time analytical processes through streaming and facilitates the implementation of IoT use cases.

 The service is sized and offered per worker node.
-Each worker consists of 16vCPU, 128 GB RAM.
+Each worker consists of:
+- 16 vCPU
+- 128 GB of RAM

 #### Features and Advantages